bahaa95/js-httperror/README.md

 console.log(error3.message); // => Validation failed
 ```

 Change the defualt status from 500 to any other status.
-To do that just add the status option to createHttpError function.
+To do that just add the status property to createHttpError function.

 ```typescript
 import { createHttpError } from 'ts-httperror';